|

 multi-purpose lawn.

-BLENDS - Bluegrass is often sold
+BLENDS - Kentucky Bluegrass is often sold

 as a blend of similar improved varieties for greater